Baby Boomers Take Advantage of Their Empty Nests

 One reason could be that they have decided to downsize, meaning less space for a child to move in after they have already moved out, or they have decided to move to a different state or retirement community.

-All of this means that, while they will be more comfortable during their retirement, they will no longer have the means to provide shelter for their children, therefore, monetary assistance would be preferable.
 In addition, the survey found that 70% of baby boomers have converted their child’s room into another room for personal use.

 I think every retirement is different, but there should be some sort of plan laid out before retirement starts.
 While plans changes, and other factors can potentially derail even the best laid plans, a general blueprint can help you out while everything falls into place.